-Relevance Volume (megaliters/year) Please explain Fresh surface water Relevant 3588 Lower Several facilities direct discharge wastewater to fresh surface water in compliance with local regulation.
-Reported water discharge volumes decreased approximately 7% from FY19 due to improvements in accounting methods in FY20 that allowed for more accurate tracking of wastewater volumes.
+Relevance Volume (megaliters/year) with previous reporting Please explain Fresh surface water Relevant 3657 year About the same Several facilities direct discharge wastewater to fresh surface water in compliance with local regulation.
+Reported water discharge volumes remained about the same, increasing less than 2% from FY20 due to typical fluctuations in water use at production facilities.
 We expect this volume to remain about the same in the future.
 Thresholds used include: change of <-51%: Much lower; -6% to -50%: Lower; -5% to +5%: About the same; +6% to +50%: Higher; >+50%: Much higher.
 Brackish surface water/seawater Not relevant <not applicable=""></not> <not Applicable></not Conagra Brands does not have facilities that discharge to brackish surface water or seawater, so this destination is not relevant.
 We expect this discharge amount to remain the same into the foreseeable future.
-Groundwater Relevant 2806 About the same Several facilities, including our Irapuato and Oakdale facilities, discharge wastewater to groundwater via land irrigation.
-Groundwater discharge volumes remained about the same (slight decrease of approx. 2%) from FY19.
+Groundwater Relevant 2905 About the same Several facilities, including our Irapuato and Oakdale facilities, discharge wastewater to groundwater via land irrigation after appropriate treatment.
+Groundwater discharge volumes remained about the same, increasing approximately 3.5% from FY20.
 We expect this volume to remain about the same in the future.
 Thresholds used include: change of <-51%: Much lower; -6% to -50%: Lower; -5% to +5%: About the same; +6% to +50%: Higher; >+50%: Much higher.
-Third-party destinations Relevant 7227 Lower Most Conagra Brands facilities discharge wastewater to publicly owned treatment works (POTW).
-Reported POTW discharge decreased approximately 17% from FY19 due to improved monitoring and accounting of wastewater volumes at our facilities, which allowed for more accurate measurement of discharge volumes than previous estimates.
+Third-party destinations Relevant 8369 Higher Most Conagra Brands facilities discharge wastewater to publicly owned treatment works (POTW).
+Reported POTW discharge increased approximately 16% from FY20 due to shifts in production and sanitation practices leading to higher water use volumes.
 We expect POTW discharge volumes to remain about the same in the future.
 Thresholds used include: change of <-51%: Much lower; -6% to -50%: Lower; -5% to +5%: About the same; +6% to +50%: Higher; >+50%: Much higher.